-Our local area advocates and supports an integrated information system at the state and local level that would allow entities that carry out core programs to better coordinate service delivery for mutual customers and cross program referrals.
+Our Western area advocates and supports an integrated information system at the state and local level that would allow entities that carry out core programs to better coordinate service delivery for mutual customers and cross program referrals.
 Currently, all DOL-funded partner programs utilize Arkansas Job Link (AJL) as a technology platform.
 The state is exploring information technology options that will assist in the transitioning to an integrated common intake component which acts as the front end to the state's workforce programs.
-Until such an option exists, our workforce center staff maximizes the utilization of currently available technology to consolidate, streamline services and enhance the overall customer experience.
+Until such an option exists, our workforce center staff maximize the utilization of currently available technology to consolidate, streamline services and enhance the overall customer experience.

-Western Arkansas intends to participate with partners as integrated case management systems are developed that insure secure customer service throughout the customer's interaction with the integrated system.
+Western Arkansas intends to participate with partners as integrated case management systems are developed that ensure secure customer service throughout the customer's interaction with the integrated system.
 The area seeks to utilize systems allowing information collected from customers at intake to be captured once.
 Customer information is properly secured in accordance with personally identifiable information guidelines, and facilitated as appropriate, with the necessary memoranda of understanding or other forms of confidentiality and data sharing agreements, consistent with federal and state privacy laws and regulations.
 Data, however, would be shared with other programs, for those programs' purposes, within the workforce delivery system only after the informed written consent of the individual has been obtained, where required.

 4.2 Describe the local board's assessment of the type and availability of adult and dislocated worker employment and training activities in the local area.
 [WIOA Sec.
+108(b)(7)]

-108(b)(7)] The local board follows the WIOA Act in determining the type of employment and training activities that may be provided to adults and dislocated workers.
-Through coordinated efforts of the area partner's business outreach team, college campuses, and other eligible training providers listed on the Arkansas Consumer Report System the region has sufficient training providers available to meet the needs of the participants.
+The Western board follows the WIOA Act in determining the type of employment and training activities that may be provided to adults and dislocated workers.
+Through coordinated efforts of the area partner's business outreach team, college campuses, and other eligible training providers listed on the Arkansas Job Links system the Western area has sufficient training providers available to meet the needs of the participants.
 Basic Career services and Individualized Career Services, Work Experience, On-the-Job Training, Registered Apprenticeship, partner with the schools for occupational skills, provide supportive services such as transportation, housing and childcare, Individual Training Account's, job search, labor market information, career counseling.

-Examples of industry outreach and interaction are illustrated through the specialized training University of Arkansas, Fort Smith created to provide unique training to workers laid-off after the Whirlpool plant closure in Fort Smith.
-Participants were offered training in modern manufacturing skills with a curriculum established from request of local industry leader.
+Examples of industry outreach and interaction are illustrated through the specialized training University of Arkansas, Fort Smith created to provide unique training to workers laid-off after the Whirlpool plant closure in Fort Smith and persists today with the Tyson plant closure in Van Buren.
+Participants are offered training in variety of skills related to demand occupations with a curriculum established from requests of local industry leaders.
 ATU-Ozark establishes skills certification training based upon request from industries in need of qualified labor.
-Cooperative efforts of the region's Adult Education Centers and the Building Association have created apprenticeship-training opportunities in demand construction trades.
-These are examples of recent efforts.
-The sector partnerships which are now being built to establish a stronger bond with the region's businesses will allow the area to provide a business demand approach to help put more participants to work quicker while solidifying the economic base at the same time.
+Cooperative efforts of the Western area's Adult Education Centers and the Building Association have created apprenticeship-training opportunities in demand construction trades.
+The sector partnerships which are built establish a strong bond with the Western area's businesses allowing the area to provide a business demand approach to help put more participants to work quicker while solidifying the economic base at the same time.